Divided infringement

-In United States patent law, divided infringement is a form of patent infringement liability that occurs when multiple actors are involved in carrying out the claimed infringement of a method patent and no single accused infringer has performed all of the steps of the method.
+In United States patent law, divided infringement is a form of patent infringement liability that occurs when multiple actors are involved in carrying out the claimed infringement of a system or method patent.
+In the case of a method patent, no single accused infringer can performed all of the steps of the method.
 In a 2015 decision of the United States Court of Appeals for the Federal Circuit, Akamai Techs., Inc. v.
 Limelight Networks, Inc. the court expanded the doctrine and explained the current meaning of the term.

 The court said that the problem in divided infringement is determining, when "more than one actor is involved in practicing the steps" of a method claim of a patent, whether the acts of one actor are attributable to the other actor such that second one is to be held "responsible for the infringement."
 The court said that it would hold one entity responsible for another's performance of method steps in two sets of circumstances: